afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/02-sprint2-openvpn-backup-auber-failover-automation.md

 - wait for a maximum of 5 seconds to connect
 - make only one attempt per server

+- **Result**:

-- **Result**: after the first timeout, the clients Tokyo & NY passes to Auber quite rapidly that before.
+After the first timeout, the clients Tokyo & NY passes to Auber quite rapidly that before.
 The waiting delay to redirect from Paris to Auber has been largely reduced, waiting from ~1min to 30s.

 ---

 ### ❌ Issue C - HTTP Request fails Tokyo → Paris (`192.168.100.200`, `192.168.1.197`)

+- **Symptom**

-- **Symptom**: Ping to the Aubervilliers web server (`192.168.100.210`) work, but HTTP requests not.
+Ping to the Aubervilliers web server (`192.168.100.210`) work, but HTTP requests not.

+- **Cause**:
-- **Cause**: The default policy FORWARD for the Linux firewall in Paris is set to DROP.
+The default policy FORWARD for the Linux firewall in Paris is set to DROP.
 TCP traffic (port 80) routed between the virtual interface tun0 and the physical interface enp0s8 was being dropped by Netfilter FORWARD policy of Paris.
 FORWARD chain policy drop

 - **Solution**: